ericaivarsson/REST-Project-SmartMeters/README.md

 # REST-Project-SmartMeters
-A project for the TU Berlin.
+A project for the course Anwendungssysteme at TU Berlin.

-It is still in progress!